-This document defines the protocol element called Internationalized Resource Identifier (IRI), which allow applications of URIs to be extended to use resource identifiers that have a much wider repertoire of characters.
+This document defines the protocol element called Internationalized Resource Identifier (IRI), which allows applications of URIs to be extended to use resource identifiers that have a much wider repertoire of characters.
 It also provides corresponding "internationalized" versions of other constructs from [RFC3986], such as URI references.
 The syntax of IRIs is defined in Section 2.

-Using characters outside of A - Z in IRIs adds a number of difficulties.
-Section 4 discusses the use of IRIs in different situations.
+Within this document, Section 5 discusses the use of IRIs in different situations.
 Section 7 gives additional informative guidelines.
 Section 9 discusses IRI-specific security considerations.

-[Bidi] discusses the special case of bidirectional IRIs using characters from scripts written right-to-left.
+This specification is part of a collection of specifications intended to replace [RFC3987].
+[Bidi] discusses the special case of bidirectional IRIs, IRIs using characters from scripts written right-to-left.
 [Equivalence] gives guidelines for applications wishing to determine if two IRIs are equivalent, as well as defining some equivalence methods.
-[RFC4395bis] updates the URI scheme registration guidelines and proceedures to note that every URI scheme is also automatically an IRI scheme and to allow scheme definitions to be directly described in terms of Unicode characters.
+[RFC4395bis] updates the URI scheme registration guidelines and procedures to note that every URI scheme is also automatically an IRI scheme and to allow scheme definitions to be directly described in terms of Unicode characters.